 If you are struggling with your housing costs as a result of debt, we can negotiate affordable repayments with your creditors.

-The Council has support workers that offers support to those who are at risk of homelessness to develop the skills, confidence and knowledge to maintain their tenancy.
-Email us on firstname.lastname@example.org
+The Council has specialist workers that offer support to those who are at risk of homelessness.
+Some of the things they can help with are:

 Court Desk and Help to Defend Possession Proceedings